 Entries tagged as power plug

-beverage London travel Vodafone weather Irn-Bru Ribena Schweppes Volvic agave syrup red ginseng Oronamin-C chocolate Glonsan Vermont nourishment drink honey butter milk soy Doutor ice beer Bundaberg ginger ale Lemon Lime Bitters lemonade pencil Live Wire Mountain Dew black tea grapefruit coffee shop KPX latte Garcinia Cambogia Get It Slim convenience store Nexon Play Stardium Energy apple juice calamansi green tea Pokémon tea Mind Point Chilsung Strong Cider Incheon International Airport Wesley Woo-Duk Hwang-Chung Heathrow Airport Underground Paddington Station toilet airplane strike subway bus double decker breakfast Big Ben London Eye Nelson's Column Trafalgar Square fish & chips cruise ship HMS Belfast Tower Bridge Tower of London entertainment system train Volo TV kimchi ramen ramyeon rice supermarket British Museum van Assyria Egypt Greece Persia Bitcoin Korean Air Bitgaram City Elgato Eve Naju rain Soulik typhoon adapter lightning cellphone charger JooN 2 USB watch battery cable iOS Micro-USB astronomy Canon EOS 450D Kiwi Fotos KF-8012N Sony A5000 Celestron NexStar 6SE iPhone 6S Plus telescope Apple Watch belt case Bluetooth GPS pen dock earphone iPad mini iPhone 5 iPhone 7 speaker electricity IoT smart plug socket wire MacBook Air AMPS CDMA construction A1533 iPhone 5S A1524 iPhone 6 Plus Europe Japan Korea O2E Smart Multi-Charger UK USA watchOS 2 Geekbench iPhone 3GS iPhone 4 iPhone 4S car electric Celine Chung Hayun Chung shopping KEPCO Bolt EV iPhone X road Chevrolet computer HDD keyboard monitor Xbox cooler electric fan Mac mini lamp LED tester USB-C Oband T2 water resistance A1522 Nintendo Wii running swimming Wii Fit Plus barcode camera remote control iOS 9 screen performance Yunmai Smart Scale replacement SR626SW box iPhone 7 Plus Series 2 band app watchOS 3 A1549 A1586 AT&T Canada Hong Kong iPhone 6 LTE T-Mobile Verizon Apple Store Fukuoka Fukuoka Airport Canal City Hakata Hakata Shinpu Japanese food Ramen Stadium cosmetics Duty-Free Hiyoko Bread Royce Chocolate Osaka castle Ferris wheel park takoyaki apple cider soft drink China iOS 8 lunar calendar Moon iOS 10 arrow hoop Sung-Eun Kim traditional amusement Tuho Apple Maps embassy passport Seoul visa KTX Mugunghwa SRT Gwangju Songjeong Station snack water Han-gang river COEX Samseong skyline smog relocation cabinet Gangnam Hyundai Sonata 2 Kodak DC280 Suwon Yeongdeungpo Yeongtong Yongsan McMuffin meal box pancakes building Hyundai Parnas Seolleung airport Gimpo Lotte World Seoul National University restaurant mall Gwangju BRT government complex Osong Station Sejong KTX-Sancheon Honam Line capsule Dazaifu hotel Shinto shrine Busan Hakata museum temple udon pigeon station Daejeon pork cutlet HomeKit sensor Incipio Koogeek Leviton light fixture lights power switch Apple TV 4th Gen Philips Hue Dawon DNS SK Telecom smart meter Witty 11st smart button App Store PSAurora refrigerator Samsung fluorescent light LG Prada 3.0 Seojun Electric TopLux Sigma LED ballast Christmas tree decoration balls engine oil candle flower wedding switch fire house observatory BuyBeam BL-628 solar panel tvOS 10 emergency news summer television winter EMS K-EMS New EMS air conditioner FLIR One fingerprint Touch ID M7 pedometer accelerometer compass gyroscope barometer M8 infrared thermal imaging 3D printing corn dog hot-bed hot-end Hancom Office NEO Microsoft Office 365 Windows 10
+beverage London travel Vodafone weather Irn-Bru Ribena Schweppes Volvic agave syrup red ginseng Oronamin-C chocolate Glonsan Vermont nourishment drink honey butter milk soy Doutor ice beer Bundaberg ginger ale Lemon Lime Bitters lemonade pencil Live Wire Mountain Dew black tea grapefruit coffee shop KPX latte Garcinia Cambogia Get It Slim convenience store Nexon Play Stardium Energy apple juice calamansi green tea Pokémon tea Mind Point Chilsung Strong Cider Incheon International Airport Wesley Woo-Duk Hwang-Chung Heathrow Airport Underground Paddington Station toilet airplane strike subway bus double decker breakfast Big Ben London Eye Nelson's Column Trafalgar Square fish & chips cruise ship HMS Belfast Tower Bridge Tower of London entertainment system train Volo TV kimchi ramen ramyeon rice supermarket British Museum van Assyria Egypt Greece Persia Bitcoin Korean Air Bitgaram City Elgato Eve Naju rain Soulik typhoon adapter lightning cellphone charger JooN 2 USB watch battery cable iOS Micro-USB astronomy Canon EOS 450D Kiwi Fotos KF-8012N Sony A5000 Celestron NexStar 6SE iPhone 6S Plus telescope Apple Watch belt case Bluetooth GPS pen dock earphone iPad mini iPhone 5 iPhone 7 speaker electricity IoT smart plug socket wire MacBook Air AMPS CDMA construction A1533 iPhone 5S A1524 iPhone 6 Plus Europe Japan Korea O2E Smart Multi-Charger UK USA watchOS 2 Geekbench iPhone 3GS iPhone 4 iPhone 4S car electric Celine Chung Hayun Chung shopping KEPCO Bolt EV iPhone X road Chevrolet computer HDD keyboard monitor Xbox cooler electric fan Mac mini lamp LED tester USB-C Oband T2 water resistance A1522 Nintendo Wii running swimming Wii Fit Plus barcode camera remote control iOS 9 screen performance Yunmai Smart Scale replacement SR626SW box iPhone 7 Plus Series 2 band app watchOS 3 A1549 A1586 AT&T Canada Hong Kong iPhone 6 LTE T-Mobile Verizon Apple Store Fukuoka Fukuoka Airport Canal City Hakata Hakata Shinpu Japanese food Ramen Stadium cosmetics Duty-Free Hiyoko Bread Royce Chocolate Osaka castle Ferris wheel park takoyaki apple cider soft drink China iOS 8 lunar calendar Moon iOS 10 arrow hoop Sung-Eun Kim traditional amusement Tuho Apple Maps embassy passport Seoul visa KTX Mugunghwa SRT Gwangju Songjeong Station snack water Han-gang river COEX Samseong skyline smog relocation cabinet Gangnam Hyundai Sonata 2 Kodak DC280 Suwon Yeongdeungpo Yeongtong Yongsan McMuffin meal box pancakes building Hyundai Parnas Seolleung airport Gimpo Lotte World Seoul National University restaurant mall Gwangju BRT government complex Osong Station Sejong KTX-Sancheon Honam Line capsule Dazaifu hotel Shinto shrine Busan Hakata museum temple udon pigeon station Daejeon pork cutlet HomeKit sensor Incipio Koogeek Leviton light fixture lights power switch Apple TV 4th Gen Philips Hue Dawon DNS SK Telecom smart meter Witty 11st smart button App Store PSAurora refrigerator Samsung fluorescent light LG Prada 3.0 Seojun Electric TopLux Sigma LED ballast Christmas tree decoration balls engine oil candle flower wedding switch fire house observatory present BuyBeam BL-628 solar panel tvOS 10 emergency news summer television winter EMS K-EMS New EMS air conditioner FLIR One fingerprint Touch ID M7 pedometer accelerometer compass gyroscope barometer M8 infrared thermal imaging 3D printing corn dog hot-bed hot-end Hancom Office NEO Microsoft Office 365 Windows 10

 Apple HomeKit platform goes back to iOS 8.
 It was not very fleshed out at the time, needing more polishing over the years.
 Last notable change to HomeKit was made in 10.2, which enabled device notifications.
 This, along with other improvements in iOS 10, led me to think that HomeKit was finally in a "usable" state.
 Thus I have invested in the HomeKit ecosystem since early April of this year, around when iOS 10.3.1 came out.